-In addition to screening each case, the assistant prosecutors in the Unit also administer the Pre-Indictment Program, referred to in this county as PIP.
-PIP is an alternative disposition tool for criminal matters which allows for possible pre-indictment resolutions in cases which might otherwise have been presented to the Grand Jury.
-Resolved cases are pled to accusations for indictable charges, with some occasionally being resolved for a lesser offense.
+In addition to screening each case, the assistant prosecutors in the unit administer the Pre-Indictment Program, referred to in this county as PIP.
+PIP is an alternative disposition tool for criminal matters which allows for possible pre-indictment resolutions of cases which might otherwise have been presented to the Grand Jury.

 Another facet of the Grand Jury/Screening Unit is the Drug Court Program.
 Drug Court is a program for eligible defendants which focuses on treatment and rehabilitation as an alternative to incarceration.
-The program is for those defendants who not only commit drug offenses, but other crimes motivated by his or her drug addiction.
+The program is for those defendants who commit not only drug offenses, but other crimes motivated by drug addiction.
 The Drug Court assistant prosecutor reviews every Drug Court application, represents the State’s interests to ensure that only qualified defendants are admitted, and prosecutes defendants within the parameters of Drug Court.